runandrew/note2anki/README.md

 ## Limitations

 -   The deck set as `anki-deck` must exist prior to running Note2Anki
--   This plugin is only supported for desktop
+-   This plugin is only supported on desktop
+-   Note2Anki considers any change to a note's filename/title as a new note.
+So changing a note's filename/title will create a new card and the old card will remain unchanged.